LakshayN/Crypto-Price-Tracker/README.md

-This is a cryptocurrency expense tracker that uses the data from an API.
+This is a cryptocurrency expense tracker that gets the data from an API using ReactJS.